List of Iggy Arbuckle characters: Mannerisms

 Iggy has displayed a number of unique mannerisms; the most notable of which is that his snout twitches when he's lying.
 This concept draws parallels to Pinocchio, as both characters have involuntary nasal quirks which only occur when they're being dishonest.
 If his nasal septum gets displaced, Iggy will snore while sleeping, and his snoring can produce a village-wrecking earthquake.
 Luckily, this only happens in "I am Iggy, Hear Me Snore".

 At the end of "A Whale of a Tale", Iggy gets bombarded with details about ways in which he physically expresses his moods, with Kira saying he picks his teeth when worried, Spiff saying he scratches his neck when embarrassed, and Jiggers saying his face turns a certain way when he becomes annoyed.
 He also tends towards hyperactivity and anxiousness if he has nothing to keep him occupied.

 Iggy's greatest fear is apparently having to leave the Kookamunga and live in the noisy, chaotic atmosphere of the city.
 In "Art For Iggy's Sake", it is revealed that, while he is not very talented at most varieties of art, he does have an expertise in photography.
 Iggy temporarily owned a pet caterpillar in "Honey, I Ate the Bug".
 He named the caterpillar "Furry", and taught him to dance to his whistling.
 Iggy also loves spicy foods.

 Jiggers

-Jiggers, voiced by David Berni, is a beaver, and Iggy's closest friend.
+Jiggers is a light brown beaver and is Iggy's lovable best friend.
+He likes to have food called yak cheese and to smell stuff.

 Appearance

-He wears blue overalls with a light-blue grid pattern, and a red baseball-style cap backwards.
-He has a pink nose, and his right eye is extended, and vertically longer than the left eye.
+Jiggers is a beaver who has light brown fur.
+Jiggers wears blue overalls with a light-blue grid pattern, and a red baseball-style cap backwards.
+He has a pink nose that can smell stuff, and his right eye is extended, and vertically longer than the left eye.
 Being somewhat of an over-eater, he is rather heavy-set.

 An interesting thing to note is the character's close resemblance in design to the character Quiggums in "Dugly Uckling in: Treasure Quest"; an episode of Random Cartoons which has also been created by Iggy Arbuckles creator, Guy Vasilovich.